Why is it called the Spanish guitar?

 Also, the sound at times is a bit tinny with a lisp.
 A significant difference is the mahogany neck on this beautiful guitar, because when you join these three types of wood (cedar, solid rosewood and mahogany) everything changes: the sound is less powerful than on other guitars.

-This is a high-end guitar that we recommend for those looking for quality and value for money.
-We only object that this guitar, like all the Cordoba’s we have played and listened to, has a brightness and lisp that does not convince us.
+This is a high-end guitar that we recommend for those seeking quality and value.
+We only object that this guitar, like all of the Cordobas we've played and listened to, has a brightness and lisp that we don't like.
 Find the best prices at thomann.

 The Alhambra 9P is an impressive guitar that captivates and sweetens our senses.
 For feel, sound and build quality it outperforms all of our top picks.
 Therefore, the Alhambra 9P is the best choice for advanced guitarists.